Psalms For Life

 I cried out to you for help

-and you restored me to life.
+and you gave me back my life.

 3 You snatched me out of the grave, YHWH